 Provision and encouragement of early intervention services for children with mild to moderate hearing loss.

 Additionally, the vast majority of children in our sample experienced vocabulary delays (relative to hearing peers), and studies of spoken vocabulary development in older DHH children suggest that they may not catch up (Lund, 2016).
-This should set clinicians and educators on high alert, due to the demonstrated importance of vocabulary skills in literacy (Stæhr, 2008) and in education more broadly (e.g., Young, 2005; Monroe & Orme, 2002).
+This should set clinicians and educators on high alert.
 As early intervention predicts vocabulary outcomes in study after study (including this present study and e.g., Vohr et al., 2008; Ching, Dillon, Leigh, & Cupples, 2018), ensuring intervention by 6 months for all DHH children may be one way to address spoken vocabulary deficits.
-Another solution: even prior to intervention or amplification, provision of structured, accessible language input (i.e., sign language) may mitigate negative effects of auditory deprivation on language skills (Davidson, Lillo-Martin, & Pichler, 2014; Hassanzadeh, 2012).
-Indeed, while we recognize that learning sign language may pose a challenge for some families for myriad reasons, and as noted above, our sample did not use sign language, we nevertheless feel it is worth underscoring as an important language support for DHH children and their families.
+Another option may be the provision of structured, accessible language input (i.e., sign language) even prior to intervention or amplification, potentially mitigating negative effects of auditory deprivation on language skills (Davidson, Lillo-Martin, & Pichler, 2014; Hassanzadeh, 2012).
+While learning sign language may pose a challenge for some families for myriad reasons (as underscored by its absence as a communication modality within our sample), we nevertheless highlight its potential as an important language support for DHH children and their families.

-In recommending sign language, we endorse the rationale set forth by Hall, Hall, and Caselli (2019).
-Summarizing their view, they note that spoken language outcomes for DHH children are variable and unpredictable (Ganek, McConkey Robbins, & Niparko, 2012; Szagun & Schramm, 2016), and even in optimal situations, many DHH children do not achieve age-appropriate spoken language outcomes (e.g., Geers et al., 2017).
-Failing to achieve language proficiency (in any language) confers higher risk of disrupted cognitive, academic, and socioemotional development (Amraei, Amirsalari, & Ajalloueyan, 2017; Dammeyer, 2010; Desselle, 1994; Hall, Levin, & Anderson, 2017; Hrastinski & Wilbur, 2016; Kushalnagar et al., 2011; Schick, De Villiers, De Villiers, & Hoffmeister, 2007).
-The available data do not suggest that sign language harms spoken language development (Davidson et al., 2014; Park et al., 2013), and in fact, some studies suggest that sign language benefits spoken language development (e.g., Hassanzadeh, 2012).
-Providing early access to a natural sign language offers children another path to language mastery, and use of sign language does not preclude learning spoken language.
-Thus, we encourage sign language use at least prior to mastery of spoken language, and when possible for the family, we encourage its continued use as a language resource.

 Limitations and Opportunities for Future Work

 This study represents an important first step in quantifying variability in demographic characteristics, language outcomes, and 1-3-6 attainment.
 At the same time, it is exploratory, has limited geographic scope, and analyzed data from a (deliberately) high-variability sample.
-We see these limitations as opportunities for future investigation into the complex factors influencing DHH children’s outcomes.

 Given our exploratory analyses, there were many possible analytic routes.
-That said, our results largely converge with or replicate key aspects of past studies (e.g., Ching et al., 2013) and received wisdom among clinicians.
-In the interest of transparency, these data and all code generating our results are available on our OSF page (https://osf.io/kfcs3/), and we encourage those interested to explore further analyses.
+We encourage interested readers to explore further analyses using the data and/or code provided on our OSF page.